 The results revealed that all the seven plant extracts tested, exhibited a wide range of mycelial growth inhibition of Rhizoctonia solani and it decreased drastically with increased in concentrations of tested plant extracts at 10 to 20 per cent.

-At 10 percent concentration, radial mycelial growth of Rhizoctonia solani was ranged from 0 to 90 mm.
-However, significantly least mycelium growth of pathogen was observed in Allium sativum (0 mm), which was followed by Lawsonia inermis (20.5 mm), Ocimum tenuiflorum (49.13 mm), Allium cepa (64.16 mm) and maximum mycelial growth was observed in Aloe barbadensis, Azadirachta indica, Lantana camera, Bougainvillea glabra (90 mm).
-At 20 percent concentration, radial mycelial growth of Rhizoctonia solani was ranged from 0 to 90 mm.
-However, significantly least mycelium growth with Allium sativum (0 mm), followed by Ocimum tenuiflorum (0 mm) which was followed by Lawsonia inermis (04 mm), Bougainvillea glabra (34.83), Lantana camera (49.16).
-Allium cepa (64.16 mm).
-The maximum growth of pathogen was recorded in Aloe barbadensis (90 mm) and Azadirachta indica (90 mm).
+At 10 percent concentration, radial mycelial growth of Rhizoctonia solani ranged from 0 to 90 mm.
+However, no mycelium growth of pathogen was observed in Allium sativum, which was followed by Lawsonia inermis (20.5 mm), Ocimum tenuiflorum (49.13 mm), Allium cepa (64.16 mm) and maximum mycelial growth of 90 mm was observed in Aloe barbadensis, Azadirachta indica, Lantana camera, Bougainvillea glabra.
+At 20 percent concentration, radial mycelial growth of Rhizoctonia solani also ranged from 0 to 90 mm.
+However, nomycelium growth was observed with Allium sativumand Ocimum tenuiflorum .
+Lawsonia inermis,Bougainvillea glabra,, Lantana camera,.
+Allium cepa, caused mycelium growth of 4 mm, 34,83 mm, 49,26 mm and 64.16 mm respectively.
+The maximum growth of pathogen of 90mm was recorded in Aloe barbadensis and Azadirachta indica.

 @10% @20%